9 Best Ultralight Tarps & Tents of 2018

 DOORS & VESTIBULES - If you plan on sleeping two people in your tent, it's more comfortable to have two doors and vestibules.
 Having separate entrances will ensure that you’re not climbing over a tentmate and two sets of gear every time you want to get in or out of your tent.
 That’s a huge benefit, and it's why almost every tent on this list has two doors/vestibules.

 DURABILITY - The main tradeoff with ultralight tents is that they're built using thinner materials that tend to be less durable than heavy-duty shelters.
 That said, ultralight tents will last for thousands of miles if treated with a little care.
 It's also important to remember that a sharp stick will go through just about any kind of tent fabric.
-So if you're tough on gear and don't want to deal with lightweight materials, have a look at my budget tent picks, which tend to be made with thicker material.
+So if you're tough on gear and don't want to deal with lightweight materials, have a look at our budget tent picks, which tend to be made with thicker material.

 FOOTPRINT - Most tents don’t come with a footprint these days and many lightweight backpackers view them as unnecessary.
 The main benefit of a footprint is adding durability to the floor of your tent.
 A footprint will protect your tent floor from abrasion, so it will last longer and need fewer repairs.
 If you’re willing to carry some extra weight to extend the life of your tent, consider picking up a footprint.